CRATETV/crate-tv-app/README.md

 ## 🚀 Quick Start & Deployment

 ### 1. Set Up Environment Variables
-This project requires API keys for its AI and email features.
-You will need to configure these in your deployment environment (e.g., Vercel).
+This project requires an API key for its AI features.
+You will need to configure this in your deployment environment (e.g., Vercel).

 -   `API_KEY`: Your Google Gemini API key.
--   `RESEND_API_KEY`: Your Resend API key for the film submission form.

 ### 2. Deploy to Vercel
 The simplest way to get started is to deploy this repository directly to Vercel.